TMS Off-Label Treatment for Addiction

 An area of the brain known as the left dorsolateral prefrontal cortex (DLPFC) — located toward the top left side of the brain — is thought to play a role in decision-making and self-control.
 We can place addiction within the framework of decision-making.

-Researchers have found that targeting the DLPFC can greatly reduce cravings in people addicted to illicit drugs, such as cocaine and heroin. rTMS of the DLPFC can attune to these decision-making processes in addiction, thereby minimizing impulsivity and improving self-control.
+Researchers have found that targeting the DLPFC can significantly reduce cravings in people addicted to illicit drugs, such as cocaine and heroin. rTMS of the DLPFC can attune to these decision-making processes in addiction, thereby minimizing impulsivity and improving self-control.
 However, findings from the same meta-analysis show that these positive effects of rTMS seem to be short-lived and dwindle in about four months.

 rTMS can Improve Depression in Heavy Drug Addicts